ImpNet: Imperceptible and blackbox-undetectable backdoors in compiled neural networks: Related Work

 The earliest attacks on ML systems were adversarial examples, discovered by \citet{szegedy2013intriguing} against neural networks and by \citet{biggio2017evasion} against SVMs.
 Since then, attacks have been found on the integrity \citep{goodfellow2014explaining,papernot2015limitations,papernot2016practical}, privacy \citep{shokri2017membershipinf,ch2018exploring} and availability \citep{shumailov2020sponge,boucher2021bad} of ML models.
 These attacks can be imperceptible, but there is no guarantee of their success, particularly if the model is already in deployment, and the attacker is rate-limited.

 \citet{gu2017badnets} were the first to discuss targeted backdoors in ML models, focusing on infection via a poisoned dataset.
 Later, \citet{tang2020trojannet} demonstrated the use of a separate network to detect the trigger.
 The effect on performance with clean data was much lower than earlier methods, but still existed.
 Meanwhile, \citet{hong2021handcrafted} handcrafted weights to achieve a more effective backdoor, while \citet{ma2021quantization} demonstrated backdoors that remain dormant at full precision, but are activated after weight quantisation, and \citet{shumailov2021manipulating} backdoored models by infecting the data sampler and reordering the data before training.

-\citet{li2021deeppayload} took a different approach, backdooring models after compilation, by reverse engineering and modifying the compiled binary, while \citet{qi2021subnet} successfully inserted a backdoor into the model at runtime by maliciously modifying its parameters.
-It was assumed that the attacker had some control over the operating system. \citet{bagdasaryan2021blind} successfully backdoored models through a malicious loss function with no knowledge of the data, while \citet{bober2022architectural} backdoored models at the architecture level by adding a backdoor that is resistant to retraining, but cannot target specific outputs.
+\citet{li2021deeppayload} took a different approach, backdooring models after compilation, by reverse engineering and modifying the compiled binary, while \citet{qi2021subnet} inserted a backdoor into the model at runtime by maliciously modifying its parameters.
+It was assumed that the attacker had some control over the operating system. \citet{bagdasaryan2021blind} backdoored models through a malicious loss function with no knowledge of the data, while \citet{bober2022architectural} backdoored models at the architecture level by adding a backdoor that is resistant to retraining, but cannot target specific outputs.

-Recently, \citet{goldwasser2022planting} demonstrated the existence of weight-edited backdoors that are computationally infeasible to detect in both blackbox and whitebox scenarios.
+More recently, \citet{goldwasser2022planting} demonstrated the existence of weight-edited backdoors that are computationally infeasible to detect in both blackbox and whitebox scenarios.
 Meanwhile \citet{lobotoml} attacked an ML runtime, with the purpose not of introducing a backdoor, but of introducing side effects on the host such as creating a file.

 Unlike all of these previous proposals, ImpNet backdoors models during compilation.
 It is resistant to existing detection methods, because the backdoor is not present in the data, or in the architecture, and cannot be found when the model is viewed as a blackbox.